XSilverlink/LB-ReadMe-Files/StreamUP Twitch Prediction System/ReadMe.md

 SUPrLock| Send out when you lock a prediction through the transmitter, chat command or stream deck app

 # Send to Extension
-You can manually create buttons if you like in other decks
+You can manually create buttons if you like in other decks or just create a template deck with just only starting predictions.
+We strongly advise only to use 'Str

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIwMjc2NDQwMiw3NTQyNTM1NzAsMzE3MT
+eyJoaXN0b3J5IjpbMTAwNTQ2MTk4Myw3NTQyNTM1NzAsMzE3MT
 EzMzYxLC02NzQ3NTA2MTMsNDUxOTI1NzEyLC0xOTQ3MTM0NjY1
 LDE0OTY4OTQ3NjEsMjExMDEyMTc3MSwxMjgzMDI2OTQ3LC0xOT
 Q3MTM0NjY1LDUxMTQ3NDMyNSwxMTUwOTE3MjIsLTEwMjQ4NzIw